 So what about diets that work?
-I’ve been going non-stop about them on my food blog for as long as I can remember, but like many others trying to lower the scales a little, I learned that what we have called “diets” are short-lived.
+I’ve been going non-stop about them on my food blog for as long as I can remember, but like many others trying to lower the number on the scale a little, I learned that what we have called “diets” are short-lived.
 The term has become synonymous to losing weight when it really means “the sum of food consumed by a person or other organism.”
-When you say I’m on a diet – it somehow gives a connotation that one who is on a diet is just wanting to lose weight, when it is also because one wants to be healthy.
+When you say I’m on a diet – it somehow gives a connotation that one who is on a diet is just wanting to lose weight, when actually, it’s also because one wants to be healthy.

 Back in the days, I was really active.
 Aside from the belly dancing classes I attend on Wednesday mornings, I did weight training on Mondays too.
 Then I do some walking, well not some, I would walk when bringing and picking the kids to and from school and when I buy groceries.
 I also walk when I get off the tram to reach home, there’s a bus that I can take for one stop to our place but I do the walk for the exercise, though this isn’t really enough to make me sweat.